 Our “plan to go” fee ensures we are able to maintain an extremely high standard of service for all of our valued travelers!

 Itinerary may be adjusted depending on rail availability.
-It is best if you have some flexibility with your travel dates – especially if you would like Platinum Service on both trains.
+It is best if you have some flexibility with your travel dates.

-IRT recommends Platinum service for the top class of service.
 Prices here include Platinum service.
-Gold service is available — but our guests who have traveled in Gold missed all the many little extras not offered in this class.
-Highly recommend Platinum.
+Gold service is available — but our guests who have traveled in Gold missed all the many little extras not offered in Platinum class.
 Book well in advance.

 You must have an electronic visa to enter Australia.
 This can be processed online.